the-technat/the-technat/content/posts/remote-coding.md

 Some notes:
 - `footer` disables the version to be shown on the sign-in page
-- `cookie_secret` run the command to generate your unique cookie secret
+- `cookie_secret` run the command to generate your unique cookie secret and paste the exact output
 - `github_users` the config allows everyone in that list to sign in,

 Restart the service after you created the config file.
 Finally we can recreate our funnel to point to auth2-proxy instead of code-server: